-The Company records acquired intangible assets (other than goodwill) with finite lives as an asset on its financial statements.
+The Company records acquired intangible assets (other than goodwill and land easements) with finite lives as an asset on its financial statements.
 These intangible assets include customer relationships acquired in connection with the acquisition of other companies.
 The value of identifiable intangible assets is determined using historical financial results, estimated valuation multiple factors, and other management estimates, all of which are subject to change based on changes in economic conditions and other factors.
 Intangible assets are amortized to expense under the straight-line method over their estimated economic useful lives ranging from 5 to 15 years, and are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be fully recoverable.
+Land easements are recorded at the price paid at the time of acquisition.
+The Company does not amortize, but rather tests for impairment at least annually, or whenever events or changes indicate that the carrying amount of the asset may not be fully recoverable.